How Medicare’s Hospital Benefit Works will Surprise You

 Although the vast majority of hospital stays are relatively brief compared to the maximum 150 days in a benefit period, there were very lengthy hospital stays as a result of COVID and long COVID.
 And although it is an unpleasant thought, there are other conditions that can be very debilitating but not lead to one’s demise.
 As a result, those on Medicare should know that once one exceeds a 90-day hospitalization, so-called “lifetime reserve days” are used.
 Lifetime reserve days are the last 60 days of one’s maximum 150 hospital benefit total.
 They are aptly named because lifetime reserve days do not replenish.
 If you use them, you permanently reduce your 150 days by the number of lifetime reserve days used.

 In summary, if you are on Medicare or caring for someone who is, you should know how Medicare’s hospital coverage works.
 You should also plan to have a Medicare supplement if you are on original Medicare so that you have catastrophic hospital coverage.
-If you have retiree medical or are on an Advantage Plan, we recommend you determine whether you have additional hospital coverage through retiree medical or the Advantage Plan and how much coverage.
+If you have retiree medical or are on an Advantage Plan, we recommend you determine whether you have additional hospital coverage through retiree medical or the Advantage Plan and how much coverage you have.